 The tech industry has to be more inclusive and diverse, and organizations like GWC are playing a major role in bringing about that change.

 So, when the opportunity to partner with Girls Who Code arose - even though we’d never worked with college students before - we were over the moon.
-Note: we primarily work directly with companies and their less-technical business units.
+Note: we primarily work with professionals, and help their companies make the most of SQL and BI tools.

-Tiffany, along with a group of her GWC peers, enrolled in the February cohort of our “Intro to SQL + Data Fundamentals” EnkiCamp alongside employees from Snapchat, Accenture, Everlaw and ServiceTitan.
+Tiffany, along with a group of her GWC peers, enrolled in the February cohort of our SQL Fundamentals EnkiCamp alongside employees from Snapchat, Accenture, Everlaw and ServiceTitan.
 Tiffany had picked up some Python at KSU, but had virtually no exposure to SQL, and so she thought it’d be a good idea to add it to her skill set, you know, because she’s a go-getter!

 We didn’t know it at the time, but Tiffany had applied for a Business Analyst internship at Amazon just before starting EnkiCamp.
 While the role did specify that it required “some SQL knowledge,” Tiffany applied anyway knowing she’d make the time to learn the basics.